Lync97/happy_kids_school/README.md

 # happy_kids_school
-happyKidsSchool is a database project implemented by Lyncold Stephensky CHERY for the management of a primary school.
+happyKidsSchool is a PostgreSQL database project implemented by Lyncold Stephensky CHERY for the management of a primary school.
-This database manages : Parents, Students, Classes, Teachers, subjects, and grades.
+This database manages parents, students, classes, teachers, subjects, and grades.